alexadamovic/bike-index/README.md

 ## Description

-Welcome to our week 3 two-day project with Intermediate JavaScript at [Epicodus](https://epicodus.com).
+Welcome to our first two-day project in week 3 of Intermediate JavaScript at [Epicodus](https://epicodus.com).

 We started it on Wednesday February 9th 2022 from [this project's lesson](https://www.learnhowtoprogram.com/intermediate-javascript/asynchrony-and-apis/martian-weather-bike-index-api-of-choice-two-day-project) in the [curriculum](https://learnhowtoprogram.com/).

+This project uses the [Bike Index API](https://github.com/bikeindex/bike_index).

 You can find more of our work at: